AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: INTRODUCTION

-Notably, the task representations used in classic TAMP, such as PDDL \citep{pddl_reference} or Temporal Logics \citep{temporal_logic_reference}, are sufficiently expressive to specify task complexities from which existing planning algorithms can find and verify action sequences satisfying those specifications.
 To benefit from both the user-friendliness of NL and the capabilities of existing TAMP algorithms, we approach the problem by using LLMs to translate from high-level task descriptions to formal task specifications.
-We are not the first to use LLMs as translators of task specifications \citep{llm+p,translating-NL-to-PDDL-goals}, but our work contributes several new ideas that improve the performance of such approaches.
-First, previous work focused on translating natural language into PDDL goals \citep{llm+p} or Linear Temporal Logics (LTL) \citep{danli}, which only considered the problem of task planning.
-Here we utilize Signal Temporal Logic (STL) as the intermediary representation, from which the planner directly optimizes the whole trajectory, i.e, task and motion planning together, thus improving planning success rate.
-Second, we also use re-prompting to automatically correct task specification errors, both via an existing syntactic error correction framework and a novel semantic error checking and correcting loop using LLMs, resulting in significantly improved performance.
-We also conduct an ablation study integrating a fine-tuned NL-to-STL model \citep{NL2TL} with our AutoTAMP approach and show that GPT-4 few-shot learning is competitive with fine-tuning.
-We conclude that in-context learning with pre-trained LLMs is well suited for language-to-task-specification translation for solving TAMP problems.
+We are not the first to use LLMs in this way \cite{llm+p,translating-NL-to-PDDL-goals}, but our work addresses some limitations of prior approaches.
+Previous work translated natural language to Linear Temporal Logics (LTL) \cite{danli}, which only considered the problem of task planning, and PDDL problem descriptions \cite{llm+p} or PDDL goals \cite{translating-NL-to-PDDL-goals}.
+Here we utilize Signal Temporal Logic (STL) as the intermediary representation, allowing for more expressive constraints than LTL and facilitating integrated task and motion planning as with PDDL \cite{garrett2020pddlstream}.

-In this paper, we contribute the following: \begin{itemize} \item Pre-trained LLM (GPT-3 and GPT-4) few-shot translation from NL task descriptions to STLs, and execution of trajectories via an STL planner. \item A novel autoregressive re-prompting technique for automatic checking and correcting of semantic errors in generated task specifications via LLMs.
-We show that, when combined with automatic syntactic correction, this technique greatly improves task success rates. \item Comprehensive experiments in challenging task domains, including several multi-agent tasks.
-We show that our approach outperforms direct LLM planning methods for tasks with hard geometric and temporal constraints. \item In addition to our code, we publish a dataset of 1400 test cases consisting of the language instruction, environments, produced STL specifications, and resulting trajectories. \end{itemize}